 Telstra mobile offers a variety of extra bonuses depending on the plan that you sign up for.
 All plans come with free access to a number of Telstra's live sports streaming services, including AFL, NRL and the Hyundai A-League.
-You also get a six-month subscription to Apple Music, which unlocks a library of 50 million songs you can stream both online and offline.
-Just be aware that you'll still be using up your data inclusions and could face excess charges if you exceed your monthly data cap.

 If you also have a home phone or broadband service with Telstra it may be worth inquiring as to whether or not you qualify for a bundled discount.
 These usually aren’t levied against your mobile bill specifically, but if you can save some money on your broadband or home phone costs it’s worth checking.

 Telstra also runs its own public Wi-Fi network known as Telstra Air, based around bright pink hotspots built into most public payphones, Telstra stores and Telstra Broadband customers who allow part of their bandwidth to be used by the scheme.
 Many plans allow you an additional quota of Telstra Air data usage alongside your regular data allocation, although you do have to explicitly log your smartphone into a Telstra Air hotspot to use them that way.

 What excess charges could I face on these plans?

 For plans with fixed call allowances, any calls made above the capped figure will attract additional charges relative to whether you're calling a fixed line or mobile number.
 This isn't an issue for plans with unlimited standard national calls, and all of Telstra's contract plans currently offer unlimited standard national text provisions as well, so you can't incur additional charges that way.